ClickHere0521/simple-react-typescript-stickynote/README.md

 ![Sticky Note Preview](https://github.com/ClickHere0521/React-Typescript-StickyNote/blob/master/public/stickyPreview.png)
 ## How to run?

+Make sure that you have executed `npm install`

 In the project directory, you can run:

 ### simply run the shell file `run.sh`